flindersuni/rpa-Flinders.Foundation.Testing/README.md

 ## Acknowledgements ##

-The RPA team acknowledges the assistance of [RPA Solutions][rpa-solitions] in the development of an earlier pre-release version of this library.
+The RPA team acknowledges the assistance of [RPA Solutions][rpa-solutions] in the development of an earlier pre-release version of this library.